Nanouk LeopoldStill: Iles flottantes

 Film follows for a weekend the adventures of three girlfriends.

-Three girlfriends are used to facing the world with irony and self-awareness.
-The thirtieth birthday of one of them is reason to take life more seriously.
-But life only gets more complicated.
+Three girlfriends are used to facing the world with irony.
+The 30th birthday of one of them is reason to take life more seriously.

 After witnessing the suicide of a colleague, a woman takes stock of her life.